Hone your writing

 Course highlights

-This program will build your knowledge of Australian and global publishing contexts, as well as writing and storytelling across an array of formats, like fiction and non-fiction, screenwriting, digital content and games.
+This program will build your skills in writing and storytelling across an array of formats, like fiction and non-fiction, screenwriting, digital content and poetry.
 You’ll also acquire acute capabilities in critical thinking, research, editing, publishing and storytelling in broader contexts.

 - check_circle